Fathers’ Rights Attorneys in Henderson

 At Ford & Friedman, our skilled team of child custody attorneys in Nevada are dedicated to protecting the rights of fathers to ensure they are treated fairly and are able to win the custody or visitation rights they deserve during a divorce.

-For the knowledgeable and compassionate representation you deserve, contact us at (702) 904-9898 to schedule a no-obligation consultation today.
+For help with child custody as a father, contact us at (702) 904-9898 to schedule a no-obligation consultation today.

 All states, including Nevada, base all child custody decisions on what is considered to be the “best interests” of a child.
 Of course, generally all parents want what is best for their children, so it is important to define this legal standard.
 Below are the most critical factors a judge will consider when making a decision regarding child custody:

 - The health and safety of the child

 - The developmental and emotional needs of the child

 - Communication between parents

 - How well the both parties are able to co-parent

 - The stability of each parent’s home